 If you need help with finding and evaluating a web design agency, these are some key factors to consider when it comes to post-launch activities and support:

-- Do they provide training so you can take ownership over daily updates?
+- Do they provide training so you can take ownership of daily updates?

 - Does the company have a team of designers and developers?

 - Do they have a formal package or are they winging it?

 - Do they have a support portal and feedback mechanisms?

 - Can you pick up the phone and get a human in case of an emergency?

 - What’s their rate?

 - What other work has the company done that they can do for you?

 Depending on your knowledge and technical savvy, you may need support in various forms.
 Some clients need support to configure a new email address while others need assistance related to complex tasks.
 Also, you might need some changes to your non-profit website every now and then.